ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 }
 ```

-Other useful information can usually be gathered by looking at the
+Other useful information can usually be gathered by viewing at the
 mysql-agent log:

 ```